HexerMaster1929/HexHub/README.md

 ## V5 (Live)

-V5 will be featuring: Brand new UI refresh, Massive UI Sizing Fix For Mobile Executors, Mobile Support With KittenMilk + ArceusX, V4 keysystem Security And AntiBypass Updates, And Alot More
+V5 will be featuring: Brand new UI refresh, Massive UI Sizing Fix For Mobile Executors, Mobile Support With KittenMilk + ArceusX, V5 keysystem Security And AntiBypass Updates, And Alot More

 ## V4

-V4 will be featuring: New Security, New Keysystem, New Loader
+~~V4 will be featuring: New Security, New Keysystem, New Loader~~

-You may Try The Loader Of HexHubV4 Now, However HexHub v4 Wont Be Out For A Few Months At Most.
+> V5 is Now Live!

 ## V3

- ~~V3 will be featuring: New Custom UI Library , New Loader, Complete Exploit Re-Write, Key System, And Much More!!
+ ~~V3 will be featuring: New Custom UI Library , New Loader, Complete Exploit Re-Write, Key System, And Much More!!~~

 > V4 is Now Live!